technicalpickles/jeweler/README.markdown

 * Fork the project
 * Start a feature/bugfix branch
 * Commit and push until you are happy with your contribution
-* Make sure to add tests for it.
+* Make sure to add tests for the feature/bugfix.
 This is important so I don't break it in a future version unintentionally.
 * Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.
+If you want to have your own version, or is otherwise necessary, that is fine, but please isolate it to its own commit so I can cherry-pick around it.

 ## Copyright